Applies ToWindows 11 Windows 10

 To pair a Bluetooth device with Windows, the Windows device needs to have Bluetooth.
 Most Windows devices already have Bluetooth built in.
 If a Windows device doesn't have Bluetooth, a USB Bluetooth adapter can be plugged into a USB port on the Windows device to add Bluetooth.

 Before starting, make sure that the Windows device supports Bluetooth.
 For more info on how to check, see Fix Bluetooth problems in Windows.
-For help with adding non-Bluetooth devices, see Add a device to a Windows PC.
+For help with adding non-Bluetooth devices, see Add a hardware device to a Windows device.

 After checking that the Windows device supports Bluetooth, Bluetooth needs to be turned on.
 Here's how: